isinaltinkaya/angsdGUI/README.md

-angsdGUI is a web user interface for angsd.
+angsdGUI is an interactive web user interface for angsd.